Brown Sugar Bacon!

 Pour vodka into a large mason jar.
 When bacon has cooled slightly, add strips into the Mason jar with the vodka.
 Pour bacon fat into the jar as well.
 Let jar stand at room temperature for four hours and stir mixture every hour.
 Remove the bacon strips (but not the fat).

-Put the jar into the freezer overnight.
+Put the jar into the fridge overnight.
 The fat will solidify and rise to the top, scrape as much fat out of the jar as possible.
 Using a fine-mesh strainer pour vodka from one jar to a new empty mason jar.
 The strainer should catch lots of bacon fat and debris.
 Once finished, clean out the original jar used.
 Strain the vodka one more time into the now clean and empty Mason jar.
 And then you are done!

 Now that you have the flavored vodka…